-Don't drink enough fluids
+- Don't drink enough fluids

->

-> Changes in humidity, temperature, or barometric pressure are among the most common weather-related triggers.
+Changes in humidity, temperature, or barometric pressure are among the most common weather-related triggers.
 They can cause chemical changes in the body that can bring a migraine.

->

-> Extreme cold, high winds, and storms also can bring them on or make them worse.
+Extreme cold, high winds, and storms also can bring them on or make them worse.

->

-> Changes in pressure, such as what happens when you’re flying or deep-sea diving, can also bring migraine headaches.
-Spending a lot of time above sea level if you are not used to it can cause them, too.
+Changes in pressure, such as what happens when you’re flying or deep-sea diving, can also bring migraine headaches.
+Spending a lot of time high above sea level if you are not used to it can cause them, too.

->

-> If you smoke, quit.
+If you smoke, quit.
 Even if you don't, stay away from smoky areas.
 It's good for your overall health, and it may ease your headaches, too.

->

-> Change in Habits
+Change in Habits